Roger Clarke's Web-Site

 The system, called TALISMAN, was to perform overnight batch processing for all transactions conducted on the LSX that day, and be completed by 5am, to enable the next day's operations to start with a clean database.
 The first run on normal volumes of live data took 24 hours; but being in PL/1 and designed using Jackson methods, it only took a week to analysis the execution-profile, write a few components in Assembler, and fit easily within the 10-hour window each night.
 I had the foresight to leave at the end of 1978, a few months before it went live.
 But it went in without fuss.
 Without that, the 'Big Bang' event in 1986, the world-leading switchover from solely floor trading to solely online trading, could not have happened.

 During this period, I also started publishing refereed journal articles on technical topics, including a summary of the work gleaned from my previous work, in 'A Background to Program-Generators for Commercial Applications'.
 More notable was one on 'Teleprocessing Monitors [TPMs] and Program Structure'.
 A TPM was a generic term for a fearfully obscure piece of systems software that each mainframe provider had to invent in order to enable its highly complex, monolithic and strongly batch-oriented OS to be used to support online transactions.
-My explanation of the functions a TPM performed, and, of necessity, also of the differences between batch and online program structures, won me the 1982 ANCCAC Prize for year's 'best' (most understandable or useful?) article in the then Australian Computer Journal.
+My explanation of the functions a TPM performed, and, of necessity, also of the differences between batch and online program structures, won me the 1982 ANCCAC Prize for year's 'best' (most understandable and/or useful?) article in the then Australian Computer Journal.
+(It was to be more than three decades before I won a couple more 'best paper' awards).

 In the 5 years since I'd left the NSW Privacy Committee in May 1977, I'd remained active in the privacy space, including meetings with the architect of the UK Act, Paul Sieghart.
 In particular, I remained in correspondence with Justice Michael Kirby throughout his time in 1978-1980 chairing the OECD Committee that produced the original OECD Guidelines.
 The drafts produced for the Committee by a Swedish consultant were greatly improved upon, resulting in a document agreeable-enough by a committee that had to appease strong US interest, and more than a little European interest, in protecting corporations' interests in free trade in personal data, but that delivered what could be described as 'adequate' data protection laws.